-The UNC Department of Neurosurgery is committed to the principles of leading, teaching, and caring.
+The UNC Health Department of Neurosurgery is committed to the principles of leading, teaching, and caring.
 Our multidisciplinary team offers treatment for many subspecialty disciplines, working closely with specialists from other departments such as neurology, oncology, otolaryngology, radiology and radiation oncology.

 Our neurosurgery services include treatment for aneurysms and cerebrovascular disease, brain tumor treatment, epilepsy surgery, treatment for spine and head trauma, hydrocephalus treatment, and pituitary tumor treatment.
 We also specialize in skull base surgery, spinal neurosurgery, pediatric neurosurgery, and deep brain stimulation surgery.
 Our clinicians look first to nonsurgical and minimally invasive procedures that meet patient care goals, and then consider more invasive or surgical options as indicated.

 Neurosurgery Clinic Locations in North Carolina

-UNC Neurosurgery provides advanced adult neurosurgery services in Chapel Hill and at a growing number of regional neurosurgery clinic locations that include Hillsborough, Pinehurst and South Boston, Virginia.
-We offer pediatric neurosurgery clinics in Chapel Hill, Raleigh, Sanford and Wilmington.
-Our clinical team includes eight Chapel Hill neurosurgeons, three regional neurosurgeons, one physiatrist, four nurse practitioners, and four nurses.
+UNC Neurosurgery provides advanced adult neurosurgery services in Chapel Hill.
+We offer pediatric neurosurgery clinics in Chapel Hill, Raleigh, Sanford, and Wilmington.
 The neurosurgery facilities include a state-of-the-art spine and imaging center that offers a full range of treatment options and an on-site team.
-We also offer a 16-bed neuroscience ICU at UNC Hospitals.
+We also offer a 22-bed neuroscience ICU at UNC Hospitals.

 UNC Neurosurgery is committed to participation in team science.
 We are proud to partner with leading researchers throughout the UNC Chapel Hill campus and with research partners around the state and country.
 Our on-campus collaborators include the UNC Lineberger Comprehensive Cancer Center, the Biomedical Research Imaging Center, the Eshelman School of Pharmacy, Gillings School of Global Public Health and the Matthew Gfeller Sport-Related Traumatic Brain Injury Research Center.